luci/recipes-py/README.recipes.md

 Returns:
   A dict {invocation_id: api.Invocation}.

+&mdash; **def [query\_test\_result\_statistics](/recipe_modules/resultdb/api.py#295)(self, invocations=None, step_name=None):**

+Retrieve stats of test results for the given invocations.

+Makes a call to the QueryTestResultStatistics API.
+Returns stats for all given invocations, including those included indirectly.

+Args:
+  invocations (list): A list of the invocations to query statistics for. step_name (str): name of the step.

+Returns:
+  A QueryTestResultStatisticsResponse proto message with statistics for the queried invocations.

 &mdash; **def [update\_included\_invocations](/recipe_modules/resultdb/api.py#64)(self, add_invocations=None, remove_invocations=None, step_name=None):**

 Add and/or remove included invocations to/from the current invocation.